 - Estimate—When checked, the utility estimates the message count for the source users.

-- Migrate—When checked, the utility performs the migration.
+- Migrate—When checked, the utility runs the migration.

 - Click Next to begin the migration process.

-- If Run Diagnostics was checked, test results are displayed.
+- If Run Diagnostics is checked, test results are displayed.
 Click Start to begin the migration process once all tests pass.

 Google, Google Workspace, and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.